grafana/google-sheets-datasource/docs/sources/configure.md

 # Configure the Google Sheets data source

 This document explains how to configure and provision the Google Sheets data source.
+The plugin uses the Google Sheets API in read-only mode; it does not write or modify spreadsheets.

 ## Before you begin

 Before configuring the data source, ensure you have:

 - **Grafana permissions:** Organization administrator role (to add and configure data sources).
 - **Plugin installed:** The Google Sheets data source plugin.
-For instructions, see [Install a plugin](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-a-plugin).
+For instructions, refer to [Install a plugin](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-a-plugin).
 - **Google account:** A Google account; for JWT or API key authentication, a Google Cloud project with the required APIs enabled (see each authentication section below for details).

 ## Add the data source